brown-dash/Dash-Documentation/markdown/getting-started.md

 For an overview of the Dash interface, check out the **[Overall Environment page](environment.md)**, which will introduce you to how to navigate and organize your Dashboards.

-## Import and Content Creation
+## Creating Documents

-There are multiple ways that you can import into Dash.
+There are multiple ways that you can create documents in Dash.
 The essential ways are as follows:

 - **Drag and drop**: drag any of the accepted file types from your computer or a webpage and drop it into your dashboard.
 This includes images, videos, audio, pdfs, and more!
   ![](../assets/gifs/gettingstarted/dash-drag-drop.gif){:.img}